Setup for the integration tests

 etcdctl set /dogu/inttest/current “0.0.1”

-Now there is an "empty" Dogu for which the CAS registers a service.
-This is used by the integration test to communicate with the necessary endpoints.
-The name of the empty dogu must match the value for the ClientID from the cypress.json.
+There is now an “empty” dogu for which the CAS registers a service.
+This is used by the integration tests to communicate with the necessary endpoints.
+The name of the empty dogu must match the value for the clientID

-In order for our OAuth tests to be successful, we need to create a service account in CAS.
-Dis we can also simulate by storing a service account in etcd under the CAS path:
+In order for our OAuth tests to be successful, we need to create a service account in the CAS.
+We can also simulate this by storing a service account in etcd under the CAS path:

-Here inttest must correspond to the name of the "empty" dogus from the first step.
-The value is the configured client secret from the cypress.json as SHA-256 hash.
+must correspond to the name of the “empty” dogus from the first step.
+The value is the configured client secret from the cypress.json

-In order for our tests for the password forgetting functionality to be carried out, we must define a text in the CAS that is to be displayed when the password forgetting button is clicked.
-A corresponding entry in etcd can be configured in the following way:
+In order for our tests for the Forgot password function to be carried out, we need to define a text in the CAS that is to be displayed when the Forgot password button is clicked.
+A corresponding entry can be configured in etcd in the following way:

 etcdctl set /config/cas/forgot_password_text 'Contact your admin'

-The value expected by the tests is defined in cypress.json under the attribute PasswordHintText.
+The value expected by the tests is defined in cypress.config.js

 Step 4

-In order to run our tests for the legal URLs like the imprint, corresponding URLs must be defined in the CAS to be displayed in the footer.
-Corresponding entries in etcd can be configured in the following way:
+In order for our tests to be carried out for the legal URLs such as the imprint, corresponding URLs must be defined in the CAS so that they are displayed in the footer.
+Corresponding entries can be configured in etcd in the following way:

 etcdctl set /config/cas/legal_urls/imprint 'https://cloudogu.com/'